William-Lake/batch_header_footer_applicator/README.rst

 --------

 #.
 Ensure you have python3 and the dependencies installed.
 #.
-Open a terminal in the same directory as search_word_docs.py
+Open a terminal in the root directory of batch_header_footer_applicator
 #.
-Execute `python search_word_docs.py`
+Execute `python batch_header_footer_applicator`
 #.
-Select a directory to search for word files.
+Use the first 'Browse' button to navigate to and select a text file containing the paths to the documents you'd like the header/footer applied to.
 #.
-Provide a search term.
+Use the second 'Browse' button to navigate to and select the Word file containing the new header/footer to apply.
 #.
-Select/UnSelect the Recursive Searching Textbox.
-#.
-Click Search.
-#.
-If desired, click the 'Save' button and determine where you'd like to save the results.
+Click 'Apply' to start the process.

 Updates are provided throughout the process, when finished the results will be provided in the bottom-most text box.